Rabbies_Logotype_Hero_Navy_RGB_AW.png

 Quick trivia, get ready.
 What do you know about Wales?
 Perhaps you know that its language is a wee bit bonkers.
 Or maybe you know its national animal is the dragon (badass).
 It’s also possible you don’t know anything at all about this country.

 Being a close neighbour of Wales, we’ve developed a deep appreciation of this country’s rich history and beautiful landscapes.
-So much so that we journey there on several of our tours.
+So much so that we journey there on several of our tours to Wales.
 There’s the incredible Snowdonia National Park, 1000 square miles of rugged wilderness perfect for hiking enthusiasts, birdwatchers, and photographers.

 Then there’s places like the city of Cardiff, Wales’ capital, with its Dead Man’s Alley, endless indoor arcade centres, and even its very own castle.